bhaskarhadimanig/sfal-vsd/README.md

 <details>
 <summary> Run Synthesis </summary>

-## Run Synthesis on picorv32a design using openlane flow
+## Run Synthesis for picorv32a design using openlane flow
 To run the synthesis use the following command
 ```sh
 run_synthesis